-In the late 1990's, the Centre for Organisation, Research and Education (CORE) Network of Indigenous Children, in Manipur, India, developed Ethical Guidelines for Child and Youth Participation.
-These guidelines were developed to support the involvement of children and young people in the organization as well as support them in speaking to their experiences, as Indigenous children and youth, in a country where speaking up could and frequently was met by armed conflict.
+In the late 1990s the Centre for Organisation, Research and Education (CORE) Network of Indigenous Children, in Manipur, India, developed Ethical Guidelines for Child and Youth Participation.
+These guidelines were developed to support the involvement of children and young people in the organization as well as support them in speaking to their experiences, as Indigenous children and youth.
 As a part of a reflective and evolving process to assist children and youth in becoming safely engaged in change processes, CORE developed a framework to guide participation while safeguarding the wellbeing of children and youth.
 The CORE guidelines have formed the basis for a reflection on the participation and engagement processes occurring in Canadian organizations.
 While the threat of violence in response to public participation is minimal in Canada, there are times when the physical and psychological exclusion of children and young people continue despite efforts to engage children and youth respectfully and meaningfully in research, organizations, governance, and volunteer activities.
 Through a partnership with several prominent national non-profit organizations, youth representative organizations and passionate individuals we undertook a process to explore the roles and responsibilities of young people and adults in youth engagement.
 This document provides a first step in an evolving reflective process in Canada on the experience of child and youth engagement and the role of relationship-building in supporting past, present and future leaders.